-Hemp seed oil has the best balance of Essential Fatty Acids (EFA’s) in particular Omega 3 & 6 which are vital for the building and renewing cells and maintaining healthy skin, coat, heart and joints.
-Hemp seed oil also contains Gamma Linolenic Acid (GLA) required for optimum health as well as easily digestible proteins and minerals.
+Hemp seed oil has the best balance of Essential Fatty Acids (EFA’s), in particular Omega 3 & 6, which are vital for the building and renewing of cells and maintaining healthy skin, coat, heart and joints.
+Hemp seed oil also contains Gamma Linolenic Acid (GLA), required for optimum health, as well as easily digestible proteins and minerals.

 - Taurine is found in muscle meat and is most highly concentrated in the heart and liver.